 Hours: Part-time - three days per week.
 Usual working hours 8:00-4:30, fixed working days, will include most Fridays, term-time working (with the exception of the second half of August)

 Salary: Full-time equivalent starting salary of £22,000 per annum, part-time pro-rata salary £13,200

 Benefits: 43 days of holiday leave (minimum) per annum to be taken during school holidays only, up to 5% pension employer contribution, interest-free loan for season ticket or bicycle, 2 volunteer days per year.

-The School Impact Officer is based predominantly in partner schools (Monday to Thursday) and is the primary link between the partner school and the charity.
-The Impact Officer is the custodian of the CYUK programme delivery.
+The School Impact Officer is based predominantly in a partner schools (Monday to Thursday) and is the primary link between the partner school and the organisation.
+The Impact Officer is the custodian of the programme delivery.
 This is achieved by managing a team of Volunteer Mentors, who support school activities.
-Impact Officer’s coordinate, manage and evaluate the activities that the organisation provides.
+Impact Officer’s coordinate, manage and evaluate the activities that the charity provides.
 The Volunteer Mentors also complete a Leadership and Development programme (delivered most Fridays during term-time) over their year of service.
 Impact Officer’s work with them on a professional development plan to chart their continuous professional development.

 The School Impact Officer plays a key role in the engagement, training and retention of Volunteer Mentors.
 They have pastoral oversight for the team and their relationships with those they come into contact with (children, parents, education professionals, funders, members of parliament and other stakeholders).

 To be successful in this role you will need to be passionate about social change and serving a great cause.
 As the School Impact Officer you will strive for excellence and support the core vision and values of the charity.